Vfung0610/UnityModifiedChessGame/README.md

 This repository is not the source code.
-It is exported documents that serves for hosting the game in web.
+These are exported documents that serves for hosting the game in web.
 Link for game: https://vfung0610.github.io/UnityModifiedChessGame/